-3.6 To coordinate INT chart and ENC schemes for the region and to monitor their suitability.
+3.8 To coordinate INT chart and ENC schemes, and other developing universal hydrographic data model (S-100) data, products and services for the region and to monitor their suitability.

-3.7 To define the needs for new surveys and if necessary to develop co-operative approaches to meet those needs.
+3.9 To define the needs for new surveys and if necessary to develop co-operative approaches to meet those needs.

-3.8 To facilitate the provision and wide dissemination of information for scientific purposes (for example through the GEBCO programme).
+3.10 To facilitate the provision and wide dissemination of information for scientific purposes and to consider the potential of Marine Spatial Data Infrastructure (MSDI) concepts for regional implementation.

-3.9 To establish working groups to carry out studies, when considered appropriate.

-3.10 To develop an annual report of the status and plans for hydrographic surveys in the region, including updating and amplifying relevant IHO Publications.

-3.11 The HCA may appoint working groups of Members and Associate Members interested in particular projects with the object of examining and executing such projects.

-Article 4
+3.11 To align regional activities with the approved IHO Strategic Plan and Work Programme, taking into account the actions, recommendations and outcomes of the Inter-Regional Coordination Committee (IRCC).

+3.11 11 The HCA may establish committees or working groups as appropriate, to advance regional priorities.
+If created, subordinate bodies will have approved Terms of Reference, and progress work under the direction of the HCA.
+Participation within the subordinate bodies will be open to participants of the HCA and other Subject Matter Experts (SME)s as decided by the Members.

-CONFERENCES
+Article 4: CONFERENCES

-4.1 The HCA shall meet in plenary conference in the country of one of its Members or Associate Members, or such other venue as may be selected, at least twice between two successive ordinary sessions of the International Hydrographic Conference (IHC) / IHO Assembly.
+4.1 The HCA shall meet in plenary conference in the country of one of its Members or Associate Members, or such other venue as may be selected, at least once between two successive ordinary sessions of the International Hydrographic Conference (IHC) / IHO Assembly. .
+Members may hold the HCA Conference, and informal discussions, via VTC connections by agreement.

-4.2 At the end of each conference the Members and Associate Members desirous of hosting the following conference shall put forward their candidatures.
+4.2 At the end of each conference the Members, Associate Members and Observers desirous of hosting the following conference shall put forward their candidatures.
+Consideration should include locations that collocate the HCA with other international Antarctic discussion venues associated with the Antarctic Treaty System.
 Priority shall be given to a country that has not yet hosted a conference, or to the one that did so the longest time ago.
 In cases of equal priority a vote shall be held, the decision being taken by a simple majority of Members and Associate Members present.

-4.3 If it is in the interest of the HCA, and agreed upon by a simple majority of Members and Associate Members, an alternative venue may be selected.
+4.3 If it is in the interest of the HCA, and agreed upon by a simple majority of Members and Associate Members, an alternative venue, or VTC may be selected.

-4.4 Members and Associate Members shall be represented at conferences by heads of Hydrographic Services or their nominees or, where such services do not exist, by heads of national authorities responsible for hydrography and navigation.
+4.4 Members and Associate Members should designate an official representative, preferably the head of a hydrographic office , or where such services do not exist, by heads of national authorities responsible for hydrography and navigation.
 They may be accompanied by advisors, but it is most desirable that their number be kept to a minimum.

 4.5 The presence of a third (1/3) of the Members of the HCA shall constitute a quorum at all conferences.

-Article 5
+4.6 The Chair shall invite the Chairs of adjacent RHCs to send representatives to attend the Commission conferences as observers if appropriate.
+Any Member may propose to the Chair the invitation of technical experts as Observers.

-CHAIR, VICE-CHAIR AND SECRETARIAT
+Article 5: CHAIR, VICE-CHAIR AND SECRETARIAT

-5.1 The activities of the Committee shall be conducted by the Chair, who shall be a Director of the IHB appointed by the President of the Directing Committee of the IHB / by the Secretary General of the IHO.
+5.1 The activities of the Commission shall be conducted by the Chair, who shall be the Secretary-General of the IHO or a Director of the IHO appointed by the Secretary General of the IHO.
 The Chair shall also preside over the conference.

 5.2 The Chair shall be assisted by a Vice-Chair from a Member State of the HCA.
-The Vice Chair shall be elected at the beginning of each conference by a simple majority of those Members present.
+The Vice Chair shall be elected for a three-year term at the first Conference after each IHO Assembly by a simple majority of those Members present.